N=3-extended Supersymmetric Schwarzian and Liouville Theories: Conclusions

 \section{Conclusions}

-The Schwarzian and Liouville actions respectively given by (\ref{H}) and (\ref{I''}) are valid not only for the $N=3$ extended supersymmetric case but for the cases of $N\le 2$, if $\cal S$, $y$ and the anomalous term therein are replaced by the appropriate quantities for the supersymmetries.
+The respective actions (\ref{H}) and (\ref{I'}) are valid not only for the $N=3$ super-Schwarzian and Liouville theories, but also for the cases of $N\le 2$, if ${\cal S}(f,\varphi;x,\theta)$, $y$ and the anomalous term therein are replaced appropriately for the supersymmetries.
 For those quantities see Appendix A in \cite{A5}.
-We can argue the respective actions for those cases similarly to the $N=3$ case.
-We attain the same conclusions as in Sections 5 and 6.
-Then the twofold symmetry is given by OSp(2$|N$)$_{diff}$ and OSp(2$|N$)$_{target}$.
+We can argue the actions for those cases similarly to the $N=3$ case.
+We obtain the same conclusions as in Sections 5 and 6.
+The twofold symmetry is given by OSp(2$|N$)$_{diff}$ and OSp(2$|N$)$_{target}$.
 For the $N=4$ case the similar arguments go through and end up with almost the same conclusions.
 But there is a difference.
 It will be argued in Appendix C.

 On top of the feature summarized above there is one more point worthy to be remarked.
-For the Liouville theories for the cases of $N\le 2$ the OSp(2$|N$)$_{target}$ symmetry becomes local in the right-moving sector.
-For those theories the anomalous term can be expressed in the exact form in terms of superfields.
-They are
+For the Liouville theories with $N\le 2$ the OSp(2$|N$)$_{target}$ symmetry becomes local in the right-moving sector.
+For those theories the anomalous terms can be expressed in exact forms in terms of superfields.
+They are given by

 for $N=(0,0),(1,0),(2,0)$ respectively.
-Owing to these formulae we can show that the respective Liouville actions with $b=0$ are still invariant under the the non-linear transformations (\ref{Killing}) even when the infinitesimal parameters are local as $\epsilon^A(t)$\cite{Al,A2,A3}.
-On the contrary the anomalous term (\ref{dgamma}) for the case of $N=3$ did not admit such a supercovariant expression.
-For $N=4$ it did not either.
-Therefore this local invariance can hardly be found for these cases.
+Owing to these formulae we can show that the respective Liouville actions are invariant locally in the right-moving sector under non-linear transformations by the Killing vectors like (\ref{Killing}).
+That is, they are invariant even when the infinitesimal parameters are local as $\epsilon^A(t)$\cite{Al,A2,A3}.
+On the contrary the anomalous term in (\ref{L-original}) for the case of $N=3$ did not admit such a supercovariant expression.
+It did not for the case of $N=4$ either.
+The anomalous term $\gamma$ in (\ref{L-original}) can get a local expression only in terms of components as (\ref{explicit-gamma}).
+For the $N=4$ case the reader may refer to \cite{A5}.
+Without a supercovariant expression of $\gamma$ we can hardly study local invariance under OSp(2$|N$)$_{target}$ or PSU(1,1$|$2)$_{target}$ in the right-moving sector.

-When $b\ne 0$ the local invariance in the right-moving sector was shown only for the $N=(0,0)$ Liouville action in \cite{Al}.
-It has not been studied for other cases.
-The author thinks it desirable to working on this issue furthermore.